ceph/ceph/doc/rados/operations/add-or-rm-mons.rst

 Ceph monitors are light-weight processes that maintain a master copy of the cluster map.
 You can run a cluster with 1 monitor.
 We recommend at least 3 monitors for a production cluster.
-Ceph monitors use PAXOS to establish consensus about the master cluster map, which requires a majority of monitors running to establish a quorum for consensus about the cluster map (e.g., 1; 2 out of 3; 3 out of 4 or 5; 4 out of 6; etc.).
+Ceph monitors use a variation of the `Paxos_` protocol to establish consensus about maps and other critical information across the cluster.
+Due to the nature of Paxos, Ceph requires a majority of monitors running to establish a quorum (thus establishing consensus).

+It is advisable to run an odd-number of monitors but not mandatory.
+An odd-number of monitors has a higher resiliency to failures than an even-number of monitors.
+For instance, on a 2 monitor deployment, no failures can be tolerated in order to maintain a quorum; with 3 monitors, one failure can be tolerated; in a 4 monitor deployment, one failure can be tolerated; with 5 monitors, two failures can be tolerated.
+This is why an odd-number is advisable.
+Summarizing, Ceph needs a majority of monitors to be running (and able to communicate with each other), but that majority can be achieved using a single monitor, or 2 out of 2 monitors, 2 out of 3, 3 out of 4, etc.

+For an initial deployment of a multi-node Ceph cluster, it is advisable to deploy three monitors, increasing the number two at a time if a valid need for more than three exists.

 Since monitors are light-weight, it is possible to run them on the same host as an OSD; however, we recommend running them on separate hosts,